kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 The Last Step
 -------------

-The last step of QSM processing is to deconvolute the local (tissue) field by the unit dipole field, such that the tissue magnetic susceptibility can be revealed.
+The last step of QSM processing is to deconvolute the local (tissue) field by the unit dipole field, 'd', such that the tissue magnetic susceptibility can be revealed.
 This can be described by:

 .. math::
    \chi = F^{-1}[\frac{F(Tissue field)}{F(d)}]